 How To Make Ground Chicken From Chicken breast

 You can make your own chicken mince easily with a food processor or a sharp knife.
+It’s the same method we used for chicken mince curry.

-Chop the boneless chicken into chunks and place them in a food processor.
+Place them in a food processor.
 Process until the chicken is minced.

 You might have to scrape the sides of the processor jar and process again.
 Repeat until you get minced chicken with a uniform texture.